quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part85_11.2.5_Coding_a.md

 x??

 #### Atomic Number and Mass Calculation Using TensorFlow
-Background context: This example demonstrates how to compute the mass number \(A\) given the atomic number \(Z\) and neutron number \(N\) using TensorFlow.
+Background context: This example demonstrates how to compute the mass number $A $ given the atomic number$Z $ and neutron number$N$ using TensorFlow.
 It also introduces basic tensor concepts such as shape, rank, and data types.

-:p How can you use TensorFlow to calculate the mass number \(A\) for an element?
+:p How can you use TensorFlow to calculate the mass number $A$ for an element?
 ??x
-To calculate the mass number \(A\) in TensorFlow:
+To calculate the mass number $A$ in TensorFlow:

 ```python
 import tensorflow as tf